Aaron Rodgers: 2018

 On August 29, 2018, Rodgers signed a four-year extension with the Packers worth $134 million featuring a $57.5 million signing bonus.

-During Sunday Night Football against the Chicago Bears in Week 1, Rodgers left the game with a knee injury but returned in the third quarter.
+During Sunday Night Football against the Bears in Week 1, Rodgers left the game with a knee injury but returned in the third quarter.
 Down by 20 points, Rodgers finished with 286 passing yards and three touchdowns, leading the Packers rally to a 24–23 win.
 Despite a nagging knee injury, Rodgers had at least 40 pass attempts in each of the next three games.
 In the last of these, he threw his first interception in 150 attempts.
-In Week 5, Rodgers passed for 442 yards (the second-best of his career) and three touchdowns, but also two fumbles, in a 31–23 loss to the Detroit Lions.
-In the following game, a 33–30 victory over the San Francisco 49ers, he had 425 passing yards and two passing touchdowns.
+In Week 5, Rodgers passed for 442 yards (the second-best of his career) and three touchdowns, but also two fumbles, in a 31–23 loss to the Lions.
+In the following game, a 33–30 victory over the 49ers, he had 425 passing yards and two passing touchdowns.

 Following the bye-week, despite a continuing knee injury, Rodgers had his third consecutive week with a 100+ quarterback rating, which included 286 yards passing, no interceptions, and a go-ahead 40-yard touchdown pass to Marquez Valdes-Scantling in a 29–27 loss to the Los Angeles Rams.

-In Week 14, against the Atlanta Falcons, Rodgers set an NFL record by converting his 359th consecutive pass without an interception, breaking Tom Brady's previous record.
+In Week 14, against the Falcons, Rodgers set an NFL record by converting his 359th consecutive pass without an interception, breaking Tom Brady's previous record.
 In Week 15, against the Chicago Bears, Rodgers threw for 274 yards and an interception in a 24–17 loss.
 Rodgers' record streak without an interception ended with 402 pass attempts after he was intercepted by free safety Eddie Jackson.
-During Week 16 against the New York Jets, Rodgers finished with 442 passing yards, two passing touchdowns, and two rushing touchdowns.
+During Week 16 against the Jets, Rodgers finished with 442 passing yards, two passing touchdowns, and two rushing touchdowns.
 Trailing at one point by 15 points, Rodgers and the Packers won 44–38 in overtime.
 He matched his own feat of achieving at least 400 passing yards, two passing touchdowns, and two rushing touchdowns in a single game.
 The only other time in NFL history that occurred was when Rodgers accomplished it in 2011 against the Denver Broncos.